observablehq/plot/docs/marks/arrow.md

 # Arrow mark

 The **arrow** mark represents data as directional arrows between two points in *x* and *y* quantitative dimensions.
 It is similar to the [link mark](./link.md), except it draws an arrowhead and is suitable for directed edges.
 With the *bend* option, it can be made swoopy.

 For example, below we show the rising inequality (and population) in various U.S. cities from 1980 to 2015.
 Each arrow represents two observations of a city: the city’s population (*x*) and inequality (*y*) in 1980, and the same in 2015.
 The arrow’s color redundantly encodes the change in inequality: red indicates rising inequality, while blue (there are only four) indicates declining inequality.

-:::plot
+:::plot defer
 ```js
 Plot.plot({
   grid: true,